bberak/react-native-game-engine/README.md

-# nature-of-code-app
+# React Native Game Engine

-An React Native mobile app, showcasing some examples and exercises from the fantastic Nature of Code book.
+Some React Native components that make it easier to construct interactive scenes using the familiar update + draw lifecycle used in the development of many games ✨